Breakfast-for-Pigeons/Raspberry-Pi-Message-of-the-Day/README.md

 ![](https://github.com/ShineTop/Raspberry-Pi-Message-of-the-Day/blob/master/images/motd_5.png)

-6. Add the script to your profile.
+6. Add the script location to your profile.
 In a terminal window, type **sudo /etc/profile** and then after the last line, add /usr/local/bin/(script).
 For example, if you are using the raspberry_pi_3_motd.sh script, type **/usr/local/bin/raspberry_pi_3_motd.sh**.
 NOTE: In my example below, I just named the file motd.sh

 ![](https://github.com/ShineTop/Raspberry-Pi-Message-of-the-Day/blob/master/images/motd_6a.png)